 Parent Participation Program: The Military Child Care Act requires the establishment of a parent participation program at each DoD installation.
-The program allows parents/ guardians toearn points by participating in pre-approved activities on post, off post or in the comfort of the parent's home.
+The program allows parents/ guardians to earn points by participating in pre-approved activities on post, off post or in the comfort of the parent's home.
 Parent/guardians who wish to take advantage of this cost saving opportunity will receive a 10% monthly fee reduction.
 Here are a few ways parent/guardians can earn points towards fee reductions in childcare:

-- Parent Education: Offer classes at least quarterly during the CYS Orientation Trainingand through Army Community Service.
-Regularly scheduled classes include some of the following

-- 1. Child growth and development

-- 2. Special needs awareness

-- 3. Character counts

-- 4. Baby sign language

-- 5. Child guidance techniques

-- Parent Advisory Board (PAB): The PAB is a parent/guardian forum that meets at leastquarterly to discuss current issues and offer recommendations for CYS program and service improvements.
-Parent/guardians concerns are channeled through the program director to the installation commander for review and disposition.

-- Parent Conferences: Provide parents/guardians a formal means of communicating with those who provide direct care to their children on a regular basis.
+- Parent Education: Offer classes at least quarterly during the CYS Orientation Training and through Army Community Service.
+Regularly scheduled classes include some of the following - 1.
+Child growth and development - 2.
+Special needs awareness - 3.
+Character counts - 4.
+Baby sign language - 5.
+Child guidance techniques - Parent Advisory Board (PAB): The PAB is a parent/guardian forum that meets at least quarterly to discuss current issues and offer recommendations for CYS program and service improvements.
+Parent/guardians concerns are channeled through the program director to the installation commander for review and disposition. - Parent Conferences: Provide parents/guardians a formal means of communicating with those who provide direct care to their children on a regular basis.
 It offers a great opportunity for parent/guardians to learn up to date community news and program information while discussing their child's/youth's developmental progress.

-Mission Related Extended Hours: Provided at no additional cost for short term child care (generally up to 3 hours/day) CYS childcare programs support patrons that have mission requirements, mobilization, deployment, contingency or TDY responsibilities after normal dutyhours.
-Child Development Centers (CDC) supports unit requirements for childcare during training exercises, and alerts to the extent possible.
+Mission Related Extended Hours: Provided at no additional cost for short term child care (generally up to three hours a day) CYS childcare programs support patrons that have mission requirements, mobilization, deployment, contingency or TDY responsibilities after normal duty hours.
+Child Development Centers (CDC) support unit requirements for childcare during training exercises, and alerts to the extent possible.
 CDC operating hours for full-day care will reflect installation variable duty hours.
 Extended hours per operations are according to the Installation's Child Youth Operations Plan (ICOP).

 Families are not charged for approved Army mission related extended hours care.
 Families must provide written validation confirming the mission related extended hours care.
 The Soldier's unit/sponsor's supervisor will provide documentation to qualify for approved mission related extended hours care to the center based program staff.
-Extended duty hours care is generally up to 3 hours/day.

 After Hours Care: Children/youth must be picked up by posted closing time.
 When a child/youth is left at the site past closing, staff will attempt to contact the parent/guardian using all telephonenumbers provided, to include the emergency release designees.
-If there are no positive responses to these calls, and the child/youth has not been picked up within 1 hour of posted closing time, CYS will develop local Standing Operation Procedures to address alternate childcare placement.
+If there are no positive responses to these calls, and the child/youth has not been picked up within one hour of posted closing time, CYS will develop local Standing Operating Procedures (SOP) to address alternate childcare placement.

-Parking lot and traffic safety:

-In an effort to keep our children, patrons, visitors and staff safe while entering and exiting our Child & Youth Services facilities, we ask that you be mindful that all laws are enforced on this installation.
-A few reminders are listed below:
+Parking Lot and Traffic Safety: In an effort to keep our children, patrons, visitors and staff safe while entering and exiting our CYS facilities, we ask that you be mindful that all laws are enforced on this installation.
+A few reminders are:

-- 5 MPH within a parking lot - All vehicles should be secured and locked when parked and unattended. - Children left unattended in vehicles will be reported to the MPs. - Unauthorized parking (i.e. fire lane) is not permitted. - Entering and exiting the parking lot on the wrong side (arrows are on the ground) is not permitted. - Engines may not be left running while patrons enter the facilities.
+- 5 MPH within a parking lot - All vehicles should be secured and locked when parked and unattended - Children left unattended in vehicles will be reported to the MPs - Unauthorized parking (i.e. fire lane) is not permitted - Entering and exiting the parking lot on the wrong side is not permitted - Engines may not be left running while patrons enter the facilities